ongr-io/demo.ongr.io/src/ONGR/DemoBundle/Resources/doc/index.rst

 ..

 .. note:: Currently we have only Virtualbox provider support.
-We are working on others and soon should be docker provider ready to use.
+We are working on others and should have docker provider ready to use soon.

 That's it.
 The ONGR is alive.